JuliaActuary/JuliaActuary.org/benchmarks.md

 ### Discussion

-The ActuaryUtilities implemenation is over 300,000 times faster than `numpy_financial`, and 59 to 384 times faster than the `better` Python package.
-The [ActuaryUtililites.jl](/#actuaryutilitiesjl) implementation is also more flexible, as it can be given an argument with timepoints, similar to Excel's `XIRR`.
+The ActuaryUtilities implementation is over 300,000 times faster than `numpy_financial`, and 59 to 384 times faster than the `better` Python package.
+The [ActuaryUtilities.jl](/#actuaryutilitiesjl) implementation is also more flexible, as it can be given an argument with timepoints, similar to Excel's `XIRR`.

 Excel was used to attempt a benchmark, but the `IRR` formula returned a `#DIV/0!` error.